JasonMRash/Deterioration/README.md

 V1.0 - Created in 1 week for the Final Project for intro CS class.

 V1.1 - Made the game text easier to read by getting rid of old text on the screen, so the player does not have to figure out where the game left off after inputting a choice.

+v1.2 - Added new location Westside Trailer Park and added ascii art for game locations.